navidrome/website/content/en/docs/usage/security.md

 ## Externalized authentication

-When externalized authentication is enabled, Navidrome trusts the reverse proxy user header (configured with the `ReverseProxyUserHeader` option, by default `Remote-User`).
+When externalized authentication is enabled, Navidrome trusts the authenticated user header (configured with the `ReverseProxyUserHeader` option, by default `Remote-User`).

-In principle, the reverse proxy user header is ignored if requests don't come from a reverse proxy trusted with the `ReverseProxyWhitelist` option.
+In principle, the authenticated user header is ignored if requests don't come from a reverse proxy trusted with the `ReverseProxyWhitelist` option.
 This check can however be fooled by requests with a forged source IP address if the reverse proxy can be bypassed (e.g. a request sent by a compromised service running next to Navidrome).

 When using externalized authentication in a fresh installation, the first user created through this method will automatically be granted admin privileges, consistent with the behavior when creating the first user through the web interface.